vhscom/svelte-headlessui-starter/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 ## Versioning

 To create a new version run `pnpm changeset version` and follow the prompts.

 ## Publishing

-To publish a new version run `pnpm changeset publish` followed by `git push --follow-tags`.
+To publish a new version run `pnpm changeset publish` to generate a `CHANGELOG`, followed by `git push --follow-tags`.
 Assumes you have logged into NPM and have a git remote configured.

 ## Deploying